apache/pekko/docs/src/main/paradox/persistence-fsm.md

 @@@ warning

-Persistent FSM is no longer actively developed and will be replaced by @ref[Akka Persistence Typed](typed/persistence.md).
+Persistent FSM is no longer actively developed and will be replaced by @ref[Pekko Persistence Typed](typed/persistence.md).
 It is not advised to build new applications with Persistent FSM.
 Existing users of Persistent FSM @ref[should migrate](#migration-to-eventsourcedbehavior).

 @@@